Skip to main content

 return connect(REGION_SHARDS[region])

-# User data stays in their region (data residency compliance)
+# User data stays in their region (data residency compliance).

-# Cross-region queries require federation layer
+# Cross-region queries require a federation layer.

 8.7 Scaling Decision Framework